 However, a trip to Egypt isn't complete without visiting the Nile.
 Luckily, different cruise excursions are available.
 For example, you can split time between cruising the Nile and relaxing along Red Sea beaches on a culture-meets-sea getaway, which takes you to Hurghada to enjoy the sun, sand, scuba diving, and a famous shipwreck—craving more culture?
 Make a stop in Luxor to visit the ancient temples.

 Check out this article for more 5-day itineraries.

 Chat with a local specialist who can help organize your trip.

 Egypt in 10 Days

-On an ancient Egypt and oasis adventure, you'll get to check out all of the highlights in Cairo and Alexandria—plus the gorgeous Montazah Palace Gardens by the sea—along with traveling to a complete change of scenery: the Siwa desert.
-View the tombs at the Mountain of the Dead, take a 4x4 safari, dip into the springs of the Cleopatra Bath and dine on traditional Bedouin eats.
+On an ancient Egypt and oasis adventure, you'll get to check out all of the highlights in Cairo and Alexandria—plus the gorgeous Montazah Palace Gardens by the sea—along with a stop in the Siwa desert.
+View the tombs at the Mountain of the Dead, take a 4WD safari, dip into the springs of the Cleopatra Bath, and dine on traditional Bedouin eats.

 If you're looking to traverse the border, you can venture from Egypt to Jordan.
 In addition to experiencing everything Cairo, Aswan, and Luxor have to offer, cross into Jordan via Amman to accomplish a little sightseeing.
 Then, visit ancient Petra, known for its rosy-hued stone architecture built by the ancient Nabateans and Roman ruins.
 Plus, there's time for an adventurous, guided safari of Wadi Rum to check out the dunes, incredible rock formulations, and massive rock bridges.